Asvo777/ai-contract-explainer/README.md

 2. INSTALL DEPENDENCIES:
    # Install frontend dependencies
+   cd client
    npm install

-   # Install backend dependencies
-   cd server
-   npm install

-3. ENVIRONMENT SETUP:
+4. ENVIRONMENT SETUP:
    Create a .env file in the server/ directory with:
    GEMINI_API_KEY=your_google_gemini_api_key_here
    PORT=3001

    Get your Gemini API key from Google AI Studio: https://aistudio.google.com/

-4. RUN THE APPLICATION:
+5. RUN THE APPLICATION:
    # Terminal 1 - Start the backend (from server directory)
    npm run dev

    # Terminal 2 - Start the frontend (from root directory)
    npm run dev

-5. OPEN YOUR BROWSER:
+6. OPEN YOUR BROWSER:
    Navigate to http://localhost:3000

 ## 🚀 How to Use